top of page

 2025 Updates

-$112,000 in produce sales through Local Food Purchase Agreement, a contract with the MDA and USDA: We were awarded funding to purchase money from our farmers and donate it to local food shelves.
+$112,000 in produce sales through Local Food Purchase Agreement, a contract with the MDA and USDA: We were awarded funding to purchase produce from our farmers and donate it to local food shelves.
 Partner organizations including The Good Acre and Channel One also received this funding, and also purchased food from our farmers.
 This had a positive economic impact for our farming entrepreneurs.

 Continued Partnerships with Mayo Clinic and SMIF: Big thanks to these funders for their exceptional continued support for entrepreneurial development and operational support.
 Through our partnership with Mayo Clinic, we also continued to participate in cancer prevention and awareness education efforts, with our farmers continuing to advocate for cancer-fighting vegetables!!